Washington Group International

 Washington Group International was an American corporation which provided integrated engineering, construction, and management services to businesses and governments around the world.
 Based in Boise, Idaho, WGI had approximately 25,000 employees working in over 40 US states and more than 30 countries.
 Its primary areas of expertise were: infrastructure, mining, industrial/process, energy & environment, and power.
-It was acquired by URS Corporation of San Francisco in November 2007 for $3.1 billion, subsequently purchased by AECOM.
+It was acquired by URS Corporation of San Francisco in November 2007 for $3.1 billion, and which was subsequently purchased by AECOM.

 Washington Construction

 At the age of 30, Dennis R. Washington founded Washington Construction Company in Missoula, Montana in 1964.
 He guided the company to the top of the civil construction market in Montana, and expanded into mining, industrial construction, and environmental cleanup work.
 As his company grew into a major regional firm, Washington's vision for the future continued to expand also - leading to a series of acquisitions that produced an international company.

 In 1993 it expanded its heavy civil construction-operation, when it merged with Kasler Corporation, a California-based firm with large-scale operations in heavy-civil construction.
 Washington Construction Group Inc. was then based in Highland, California.